mkruisbrink/mkruisbrink.github.io/_posts/2022-11-11-explore-data-visualisation.md

 excerpt: "Walkthrough on how to install base R, an open-source software environment used mainly for statistical computing and graphics"
 header:
   overlay_image: /assets/images/midjourney-optimised/posts-rstudio-programming-installation-optimised.jpg
-category:
+categories:
   - Data Science
 tags:
   - Visualisation
   - Exploration
 ---

 > These long form articles are part of a series in which I go through